+Multiple modes of transportation were instrumental in shaping the West Midway Industrial Area, including horse-drawn wagons, streetcars, railroads and trucks.
+An interurban streetcar system, first with horsedrawn trolleys and later electric cars, developed along the path of the early ox-cart trails.
+This line, which provided access to the many jobs in the Midway, traveled from downtown St. Paul through the hamlets of Union Park, Merriam Park, Hamline, St. Anthony Park and Prospect Park, to the cities of St. Anthony and Minneapolis.
 The trucking industry achieved a foothold in the industrial district during World War I, when the nation's railroad system was converted to military use and trucks were used to ship non-military goods.
 By the early 1920s, more than 50 trucking firms were operating from the industrial area, shipping goods throughout the state and beyond.
 Just as in the late 1900s with the MTR, truck-to-rail and truck-to-truck transfers grew rapidly in the area.
 By 1940 there were almost 20 motor freight companies operating in the West Midway, most near the MTR yards.
 Another growth spurt occurred after World War II until, by 1958, the West Midway was the third largest trucking center in the U.S., behind only New York and Chicago.
-And to serve the trucking industry Mack International Truck Motor Company and General Motors Truck Company located major outlets in the area.
+To serve the trucking industry Mack International Truck Motor Company and General Motors Truck Company located major outlets in the area.